 Now turn the thermostat up at least 5° above the house temperature.
 Feel the vents again after a few minutes?
 Is the air coming from the vents hot or warm?
 No. Keep reading.
 Has anyone changed the thermostat recently?

-Problems that will cause your heat pump to blow cold air include:
+Problems that will cause your heat pump to blow cold air in the winter include:

-- your heat pump condenser tripped the breaker so its blowing cold air.
-This includes electrical problems such as bad compressor contactor.
+- Your heat pump condenser tripped the breaker, so its blowing cold air.
+That includes electrical problems such as bad compressor contactor.

-- Reversing Valve not shifting properly.
+- The reversing valve not shifting properly.
 Reversing valves for most heat pumps only shift for cooling.
 Rheem and Ruud shift the reversing valve for heating.
-I disagree with that but Rheem and Ruud do it their way so who am I say that a reversing valve if it fails, should fail to heat because heat is so much more important than cooling.
+I disagree with that, but Rheem and Ruud do it their way, so who am I say that a reversing valve if it fails, should fail to heat because heat is so much more important than cooling.

 - Your heat pump has a refrigerant leak (Freon leak as some people call it) that needs a leak check to find and repair the leak.
 Fixing a refrigerant leak is always recommended; however, some people call a contractor, and the contractor refills the system until you need it again.
 I recommend you fix the refrigerant leak.